Open source marketplace –

 Some alternatives can help you optimize time to market, customizability, and developer experience.

-There are many ways to build an online marketplace platform.
-This article discusses them in great detail and helps you compare the benefits and drawbacks.
+There are many approaches to marketplace website development.
+The linked article discusses them in great detail and helps you compare the benefits and drawbacks.

 But let’s briefly look at a few alternatives specifically compared to the open-source approach.